edwardlee4948/edwardlee4948.github.io/src/pages/privacy.md

 EELVLEE’s may also be in contact with you with regards to completing surveys and/or research questionnaires related to your opinion of current or potential future services that may be offered.

-EELVLEE’s uses various third-party social media features including but not limited to Facebook, Twitter and other interactive programs.
+EELVLEE’s uses various third-party social media features including but not limited to Facebook, X and other interactive programs.
 These may collect your IP address and require cookies to work properly.
 These services are governed by the privacy policies of the providers and are not within EELVLEE’s control.

 Disclosure of Information
 EELVLEE’s may not use or disclose the information provided by you except under the following circumstances: